AdiRishi/turborepo-remote-cache-cloudflare/README.md

 An open source implementation of the [Turborepo custom remote cache server](https://turbo.build/repo/docs/core-concepts/remote-caching) **purpose-built from the ground up for [Cloudflare Workers](https://developers.cloudflare.com/workers/)**

+## Why should I use this?

+If you're a Turborepo user, this project offers compelling advantages:

+-   🚀 **Faster Builds**: Harness the power of remote caching to significantly speed up your builds
+-   🌐 **Independence from Vercel**: Use Turborepo without tying your project to Vercel.
+This gives you flexibility in hosting decisions.
+-   💰 **Cost Savings**: Say goodbye to surprise egress costs when downloading artifacts.
+This means fewer unexpected charges on your cloud bill.
+-   👛 **Affordable Start**: Begin with Cloudflare Workers' [generous free tier](https://developers.cloudflare.com/workers/platform/pricing), making it cost-effective from the get-go.

 ## Quick start

 ### Deploy using Cloudflare's deploy button